 All Stafford Loans are either subsidized (the government pays the interest while you're in school) or unsubsidized (you pay all the interest, although you can have the payments deferred until after graduation).
 To receive a subsidized Stafford Loan, you must have financial need determined by the financial aid office.

 With the unsubsidized Stafford Loan, you can defer the payments until after graduation by capitalizing the interest.
 This adds the interest payments to the loan balance, increasing the size and cost of the loan.
 All students, regardless of need, are eligible for the unsubsidized loan.
-The maximum annual amount that can be borrowed is $3,500 for the first academic year and $4,500 for the second academic year.
 The cumulative unpaid total of both Subsidized/Unsubsidized Federal Stafford Loans borrowed from WITC and other colleges may prevent you from borrowing additional loans to complete a degree at WITC.
 Contact the financial aid advisor at the WITC campus you will be attending for more information.

 This option allows students already approved for a student loan at WITC the option of electronically processing and signing their Master Promissory Note (MPN) online.